dkani/rails/guides/source/active_record_callbacks.md

 ### Per transaction callback

-You can register transaction callbacks outside of a record, `ActiveRecord::Base.transaction` yields an `ActiveRecord::Transaction` object, which allows registering callbacks on it.
+You can register the transaction callbacks on the Transaction object too. `ActiveRecord::Base.transaction` yields an `ActiveRecord::Transaction` object, which allows registering callbacks on it.

 ```ruby
 Article.transaction do |transaction|